This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using

-It’s not exactly clear how these numbers compare to previous generations, but what is clear is that exposure to porn is happening earlier than it ever used to, and it’s more hardcore and accessible than it ever used to be.
-For previous generations, the story was almost always the same—a young boy or girl finds an adult magazine found on the side of the road, taken from the garbage, or swiped from an older brother’s “secret” hiding place.
+Porn is more hardcore and more accessible than it ever used to be.
+For previous generations, the story was almost always the same—a young boy or girl finds an adult magazine found on the side of the road, taken from the garbage, or swiped from an older sibling’s “secret” hiding place.
 But today, an endless amount of porn is available anywhere where there’s an internet connection.

 It’s an obvious difference, but porn has quite simply become far easier to find in many more places than it ever used to be, which makes the likelihood of early exposure much higher.

 And consider this.
-If 60% of 10 and 11-year-olds have smartphones, is it really all that surprising that, sometimes, they encounter porn online whether they’re looking for it or not?
+If most 11-year-olds have smartphones, is it really all that surprising that, sometimes, they encounter porn online whether they’re looking for it or not?

-At the same time, limiting access to porn is much more difficult than it’s ever been.
-Even if the home computer and family mobile devices are safeguarded, there’s always a friend with a smartphone or unchecked internet access, and not even the most diligent parents can be 24/7 watchdogs.
+At the same time, limiting kids’ access to porn can be incredibly difficult.
+Even if the home computer and family mobile devices are safeguarded, there could always be a friend with a smartphone or unchecked internet access.
+Not even the most diligent parents can be 24/7 watchdogs.
 With the way things are right now, early exposure to porn is almost impossible to control completely.
 But, it’s not all bad news.